Agnes Waterhouse

 Agnes Waterhouse (c.
 1503 – 29 July 1566), also known as Mother Waterhouse, was one of the first women executed for witchcraft in England.

-In 1566, she was accused of witchcraft along with two other women: Elizabeth Francis and Joan Waterhouse.
+In 1566, she was accused of witchcraft along with two other women: Elizabeth Frauncis and Joan Waterhouse.
 All three women were from the same village, Hatfield Peverel.
 She confessed to having been a witch and that her familiar was a cat (later turned into a toad) by the name of Sathan (which is just an obsolete variant for satan), which originally belonged to Elizabeth Francis.
 Agnes was put on trial in Chelmsford, Essex, England, in 1566 for using witchcraft to cause illness to William Fynne, who died on 1 November 1565.
 She was also charged with using sorcery to kill livestock, cause illness, as well as bring about the death of her husband.
 Her eighteen-year-old daughter Joan Waterhouse was also accused (but found not guilty) of the same crime.
 Joan Waterhouse's testimony ultimately helped to convict the two other women.
 Agnes was hanged, and was one of the first women executed under the Witchcraft Act 1562 in England, the first being Elizabeth Lowys of Great Waltham, Essex.